genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/02_training-content-day2.md

 As a reminder, these are the steps needed to complete this task:

+- Remove all TRADE records using the [DropTable](/operations/commands/server-commands/#droptable) server command.
+To do that, remember the explanation on how to [run server commands](/getting-started/developer-training/training-content-day1/#running-server-commands).
-- Edit alpha-fields-dictionary.kts first, and don't forget to run the *generateFields* gradle task when you finish this.
+- Edit **alpha-fields-dictionary.kts** first, and don't forget to run the [generateFields](/getting-started/developer-training/training-content-day1/#generatefields) gradle task when you finish this.
 Remember that fields are defined separately from tables, so that they (including their meta-data) can be re-used across multiple tables and show linkage.​
-- Then edit alpha-tables-dictionary.kts to add the new tables and the fields you created in the previous step.
+- Then edit **alpha-tables-dictionary.kts** to add the new tables and the fields you created in the previous step.
 Don't forget to add COUNTERPARTY_ID and INSTRUMENT_ID in the TRADE table.
-When you finish, remember to ​run *genesis-generated-dao​*.
+When you finish, remember to ​run [genesis-generated-dao](/getting-started/developer-training/training-content-day1/#generatedao).
 - Add queries to the Data Server.
-These must point to the new tables in the alpha-dataserver.kts file.
+These must point to the new tables in the **alpha-dataserver.kts** file.
 - Create INSERT, MODIFY and DELETE (CRUD) events for all entities, using Event Handlers.
-When you finish, remember to ​run *build* and *deploy*​
+When you finish, remember to ​run [build](/getting-started/developer-training/training-content-day1/#5-build-process) and [deploy](/getting-started/developer-training/training-content-day1/#deploying-the-alpha-product).​

 :::tip adding a new event handler block
 Example on how to add additional blocks in the eventHandler: